Guilherme (footballer, born 1988): Loan to CSKA Moscow

 On 29 August 2009, the day Dynamo Kyiv re-signed Andriy Shevchenko, Guilherme joined CSKA Moscow in a one-year loan deal worth $1 million.
 CSKA also received a right of first refusal on the player.
-He scored two goals in his first Russian Premier League game against FC Krylia Sovetov Samara.
+He scored two goals in his first Russian Premier League game against Krylia Sovetov Samara.
 He returned to Dynamo Kyiv when his loan expired in the summer of 2010 and CSKA refused to pay the transfer fee to buy him out from Dynamo.

 Atlético Mineiro

 In March 2011, Atlético Mineiro signed Guilherme on a four-year deal for a reported €5 million.
 Guilherme made his debut for Galo on 21 May 2011 in a 3–0 win against Atlético Paranaense.

 Antalyaspor

 In August 2015, Guilherme rescinded his contract with Atlético and signed with Turkish club Antalyaspor.

 Corinthians

 On 19 January 2016, Guilherme returned to Brazil and signed with current national champions Corinthians.

 In May, he was loaned to Fluminense until the end of the season.